twmeadow/Project-4-twmeadow/Report.md

 Bubble and insertion sort are both O(n^2) which is why they are the two worst.
 After that Heap and quick are both O(n * log(n)) which is noticeably better than the other two.
-Heap and sort are the more time efficient algorithms, with quick sort beig the best.
+Heap and quick sort are the more time efficient algorithms, with quick sort beig the best.

 The allocations graph can be seen below: